juliensalinas/game-backend/README.md

 ## Driver Usage

+In progress

 ## TODO

-Implement the possibility for a player to move to another team or play another game (which would reinitialize his personal stats except the total time played, but the player stats inside a game would be kept).
+* Implement the possibility for a player to move to another team or play another game (which would reinitialize his personal stats except the total time played, but the player stats inside a game would be kept).
-Check that the same user is not in the 2 teams at the same time during a game.
+* Check that the same user is not in the 2 teams at the same time during a game.
-Check that the same user is not playing 2 games at the same time.
+* Check that the same user is not playing 2 games at the same time.